harmindersinghnijjar/kb-blog-portfolio-mkdocs-1/docs/projects/Social media automation/Truth Social/Account cloning/Downloading_Media/Downloading_Media.md

 ## Creating a SQLite Database
 ### Installation
 SQLite is a relational database management system that is embedded into the Python programming language.
-This database management system is well-documented and can be accessed [here](https://docs.python.org/3/library/sqlite3.html).
+This database management system is well-documented and can be accessed <a href='https://docs.python.org/3/library/sqlite3.html' target="_blank">here</a>.
 We will be using this database management system to store the data we scrape from Instagram.
 The following sections will outline the steps required to create a SQLite database.

 Install the "sqlite3" library if you haven't already.
 You can install it using pip: